Source: Jasper Shide

 - Sowing depth: Sow just below surface

-- Sow before March
+- Sow by March

 - Stratification duration: 30 days